GOING TO SCHOOL WITHOUT STRESS AND ANXIETY - PSYCHOLOGIST'S ADVICE

 Good support for a first grader is not just about emotional care.
 It is important for the child to be aware that something important is starting, but not to be subjected to unnecessary pressure.

-– Important.
-We should take care not to, colloquially speaking, pressure a first-grader, not to make him think that he has to, that he should, that there are some requirements, that now it's a new life, a new world, because that increases fear – psychologist Marika Auksztulewicz emphasizes.
+– It's important.
+We should make sure that first-graders, colloquially speaking, aren't pressured, that they have to, that they should, that there are some requirements, that it's a new life, a new world, because that increases anxiety – psychologist Marika Auksztulewicz emphasizes.
 This process should be natural and “relaxed.”
 Allowing a young person to be themselves is the basis for their sense of security in a new situation.

-– It is also about the child not having to be smiling all the time, it is nice for everyone that he can be a little bit on the side sometimes – explains the expert.
+– It's also about the child not having to be smiling all the time, it's nice for everyone that he can be a little on the side sometimes – explains the expert.
 She also notes that taking care of the child's comfort should go hand in hand with preparing them for their new role, responsibilities and challenges.

 SCHOOL – BETWEEN LEARNING AND FUN